 What do you think, Jonathan?

-Well, first off, I want to know if that was JJ Walker screaming in the background on that sound bite.
+Well, first off, I want to know if that was J.J.
+Walker screaming in the background on that soundbite.

-Well, I agree with uh I'm the the United States agrees with it.
+The United States agrees with it.

-There's a big problem with the way that the game is being played for the presidency of the United States when you're saying that if he comes in with twelve hundred and he's missing thirty seven delegates, that you're gonna have a unified Republican Party if it goes to a contested convention over thirty seven votes and then uh all of a sudden Ted Cruz comes out victory.
+When you're saying that if he comes in with 1,200 and he's missing 37 delegates, that you're going to have a unified Republican Party, if it goes to a contested convention over 37 votes and then all of a sudden Ted Cruz comes out victor, you think that is going to unify conservatives?

-You're not just talking about unifying the Republican Party.
+Because here's the real deal, you're not just talking about unifying the Republican Party, you're talking about unifying conservatives.

-Do you think Abraham Lincoln should never have been president?
+Well, let me ask you this question, do you think Abraham Lincoln should never have been president?

-It was completely different back then.
+That's just a ridiculous thing, because it was completely different back then.

 The people were not educated like they are now, and I don't agree with contested conventions.

-I wouldn't know that because I don't I I'm a Trump supporter.
+Oh, I wouldn't know that because I don't.

-I don't judge women now.
+I don't judge women.

-Every man knows what I'm talking about.
+Hang on, this man knows what I'm talking about.

-I I know plenty of women that love football.
+You know sitting there watching football DC, come on, I know plenty of women that love football.

-You know who knows more about football than any of us is Tamara Holder.
+No one knows more about football than any of us is Tamara Holder.

 What's that rule for?